seng637/seng637-a5/Assignment5.md

 The system to be tested for this part is a hypothetical system and its failure data is attached ([failure-data-a5.zip](failure-data-a5.zip)).

 **Note**:
-  - If you want to use CASRE you <mark>may need to change the dataset </mark>.
   - Read readme.txt in failure-data-a5.zip to learn about the dataset format

 ## 2.4 FAMILIARIZATION